 Fabian says that those with oily hair want to opt for something with an astringent property, like that Sally Hershberger 24K Get Gorgeous Shampoo mentioned above (works for dry and oily hair!).

-Ingredients To Look For For Curly Hair
+Best Ingredients To Look For For Curly Hair

 For curly and textured hair, Robinson says that shea butter works to protect the hair with additional moisture.
 Another new ingredient that is becoming very popular is apple cider vinegar, he says, which can be used as rinse to rid hair of styling product build-up, thus leaving hair less frizzy, dull, and damaged.